xicato/xig-documentation/api_doc.md

 * **Success Response:**

   * **Code:** 200<br/>
-  **Content:** `/check_user` returns a string with the list of permissions for the user that is logged in.
+  **Content:** `/check_user/:network` returns a string with the list of permissions on the specified secure network for the user that is logged in.

 * **Error Responses:**
   * **Code:** 403 Forbidden<br/>
   **Meaning:** Bad credentials were used.

 * **Notes:**
-  Current as of 2017-7-31.
+  Current as of 2018-4-9.
 ----

 **Show Devices**
 ----
+ **Change Status:** No API call changes made in V1.7.0.

-  Return a list of devices at the given gateway, along with some information about the gateway's status.
+  Return a list of devices seen by the given gateway, along with some information about the gateway's status.
 * **URL:**

   `/devices`